ActuallyReese/Credit_Risk_Analysis/README.md

 Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.

+The RandomOverSampler and SMOTEENN performed best, although I do not believe I would recommend any of the models.
+Each of them overfits the data in some way, and even the best performing models don't have overly spectacular recall scores.
+I believe the main issue is the lack of high risk data available, and that a larger data source may help with the overfitting.